zerospiel/docs/docs/index.md

 k0rdent is focused on developing a consistent way to deploy and manage Kubernetes clusters at scale.
 One way to think of k0rdent is as a "super control plane" designed to manage other Kubernetes control planes.
-Another way to think of k0rdent is as a platform for Platform Engineering.
-If you are building an internal developer platform (IDP), need a way to manage Kubernetes clusters at scale in a centralized place, create Golden Paths, etc. k0rdent is a great way to do that.
+Another way to think of k0rdent is as distributed container management environment for Platform Engineers.
+If you are building an internal developer platform (IDP), need a way to manage Kubernetes clusters at scale in a centralized place, create Golden Paths, etc., k0rdent can help you do that.

 Whether you want to manage Kubernetes clusters on-premises, in the cloud, or a combination of both, k0rdent provides a consistent way to do so.
 With